 Also of interest is that Rhododendron - Government Camp has more people living here who work in computers and math than 95% of the places in the US.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 21.36% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Rhododendron - Government Camp telecommute to their jobs.
+Overall, about 21.36% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The overall education level of Rhododendron - Government Camp citizens is substantially higher than the typical US community, as 32.33% of adults in Rhododendron - Government Camp have at least a bachelor's degree, and the average American community has 21.84%.